Willie Aikens: Toronto Blue Jays

+Aikens also played winter baseball in the Mexican Pacific League, doing so with the Yaquis and the Venados de Mazatlán from 1986 to 1989.
+In 2012, Venados de Mazatlán retired his number.

 Arrest

 Aikens was called to testify in the Pittsburgh drug trials of Curtis Strong as his major league career was winding down.
 His legal problems continued after his retirement, culminating in his being found guilty of selling 50 g of crack cocaine to an undercover police officer and sentenced to 20 years and eight months in prison in 1994.

 Aikens had developed a heavy cocaine habit and, by his own admission, was constantly using the drug from 1991 to 1994.
 Supposedly, a former lover tipped off the Kansas City, Missouri Police Department that Aikens was selling narcotics at his home.
 Consequently, in December 1993, the police put Aikens' condominium under surveillance.
 The police observed numerous individuals entering Aikens' home and then exiting after a brief stay.
 On December 8, 1993, an undercover police officer named Ginger Locke approached Aikens standing in the garage of his condominium and asked for directions.
 After Aikens gave Locke directions, he told her that he was listed in the phone book and asked her to call him sometime.
 Locke called Aikens numerous times in order to establish a rapport with him.
 On January 18, 1994, Locke called Aikens and told him that she had loaned her car to a friend, and that the friend had been caught with some "stuff", referring to crack cocaine, in the car.
 Locke's story initiated a discussion about narcotics.
 Eventually, Aikens let Locke know that he could get her "all the stuff" she wanted.